Northern Independence Party: Elections

-By-elections, 2019–present Parliament
+Parliamentary by-elections

 On 28 March 2021, the NIP selected Thelma Walker, formerly the Labour MP for Colne Valley from 2017 to 2019, as its candidate at the Hartlepool by-election.
 However, as the party was not registered with the Electoral Commission before the candidate nomination deadline, she appeared on the ballot as an Independent.
 She received 250 votes, coming eighth with 0.84% of the vote and losing her deposit.

 The NIP stood in the 2022 Wakefield by-election with Christopher Jones receiving 84 votes, coming 14th out of 15 with 0.3% of the vote and losing his deposit.

-2021 local elections
+Local elections

 The party endorsed four independent candidates in the 2021 local elections in the Derby and Litherland wards of Sefton and the Pendleton & Charlestown ward of Salford.
 None of these candidates were elected.

-2022 local elections

 The NIP ran eight candidates in the 2022 local elections in the Kingstone ward of Barnsley, the Beeston and Holbeck ward of Leeds, West Fenham and Wingrove wards of Newcastle upon Tyne, the Litherland ward of Sefton, the City and Crookes and Crosspool wards of Sheffield, and West Kirby and Thurstaston ward of Wirral.
 None of these candidates were elected.

+NIP ran two candidates in the 2023 local elections in the Headingley and Hyde Park ward of Leeds and the City Centre South ward of Liverpool.
+Neither of these candidates were elected.